JackDanger/jackdanger.github.com/_posts/2011-07-20-narcissistic-software.markdown

 ## Why I Care, And Why You Should Too

 The internet is not a network of computers, it's a festival of relational applications.
-Our code only gets invited to the party if we teach it to relate well to it's peers.
+Our code only gets invited to the party if we teach it to relate well to its peers.
 You and I, as engineers, have much to offer &mdash; but only if we remember that other people need to use our code.